GitRealHappy/GitRealHappy.github.io/pages/about.md

 Every piece I create tells a story of patience, skill, and respect for the natural beauty of wood.
 From custom furniture to artistic sculptures, each creation is a testament to traditional craftsmanship in our modern world.

-But my passion extends beyond woodworking.
-I also teach **[The Creative Wayfinder](https://stan.store/oakmoss/p/the-creative-wayfinder)** — a transformative course designed to help people unlock their full creative potential and live with authentic purpose.

 ### My Writing

 I study philosophy, spirituality, and psychology, weaving wild adventure stories into my free letters on living your creative purpose.
 You can read these insights in **The Unblocked Carver**, my newsletter about [conscious creativity and intentional living](/unblockedcarver/).